Duke of Connaught and Strathearn: Dukes of Connaught and Strathearn (1874)

-Family tree
+Family trees

 Possible future creations

 The Dukedom is currently vacant.
 While there were some speculations that it was one of the options available for Prince Harry upon his wedding with Meghan Markle, press reports have also noted that Connaught is now part of the Republic of Ireland, as well as the supposed manner in which the last Duke of Connaught and Strathearn died, thus making it unsuitable.

 Strathearn is a subsidiary Earldom in the Dukedom of Cambridge.